reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 We have also chosen the option of updating the bucket policy manually after creating the distribution.
 We can also reuse an OAI if we have one, instead of creating a new OAI.
 An AWS account can have up to 100 CloudFront origin access identities (OAIs).
 However, we can add an OAI to multiple CloudFront distributions, so one OAI is usually sufficient.

-If we did not create an OAI and added it to our CloudFront distribution during created the distribution, we can create it later and add to the distribution by using either the CloudFront console or the CloudFront API.
+If we did not create an OAI and added it to our CloudFront distribution during creating the distribution, we can create it later and add it to the distribution by using either the CloudFront console or the CloudFront API.

 After creating the distribution, let us update the bucket policy of our S3 bucket to look like this: